kingamakowiecka/url-parser/README.md

 # Url Parser
 A very simple application created just for fun and a small java practice.

-Inspired by Chapter 2 from book ["The Tangled Web: A Guide to Securing Modern Web Applications"](https://www.amazon.com/Tangled-Web-Securing-Modern-Applications/dp/1593273886)
+Inspired by the url parsing algorithm described in Chapter 2 of book ["The Tangled Web: A Guide to Securing Modern Web Applications"](https://www.amazon.com/Tangled-Web-Securing-Modern-Applications/dp/1593273886)

+To run application just run App.java.

+For more details and edge cases please look at spock tests.

 ## Prerequisites